The Aims of the English Department

 Each year ends with a speaking and listening activity designed to boost pupils’ verbal communication and confidence skills.
 In Year 7 pupils need to prepare a talk on a topic of their choice and present this back to the class, these ranged from famous sports personalities through to the events leading up to 9/11 and the mystery surrounding the Bermuda Triangle!
 As pupils move further up the school we encourage them to extend their presentations and to incorporate persuasive and rhetorical devices for effect.
 Last year’s Year 8 pupils prepared outstanding persuasive speeches on topics as varied as Brexit, animal rights, gun laws, and the importance of the arts within the British education system.

 At GCSE all pupils study for GCSEs in both English Language and English Literature.
-An outline of the course can be accessed on our website, or on AQA’s site directly.
+An outline of the course can be accessed below, or on AQA’s site directly.
 Literature texts include ‘Dr Jekyll and Mr Hyde’ ‘Romeo and Juliet’ ‘An Inspector Calls’ and the ‘Power and Conflict’ poetry anthology.

 In Years 10/11 assessment is done according to GCSE grade criteria.
 All formal examination or timed pieces are marked with coversheets which match the band criteria so that pupils see their progress throughout the course.